mongodb/mongo-powerbi-connector/install.md

 ```
 "Driver"="C:\\mongo-odbc-driver\\mongoodbc.dll"
 ```
-Double click on `setupDSN.reg` to apply the registry changes.
+Double-click on `setupDSN.reg` to apply the registry changes.

 ### Optional: Data Gateway
 The on-premises data gateway is used as a bridge between the cloud-based Power BI service and your on-premises data sources, allowing you to securely transfer data between them.
 It allows the scheduling of data refreshes to ensure that the data is up-to-date in the Power BI service.

-Follow these [instructions](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install) to install the data gatway.
+Follow these [instructions](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install) to install the data gateway.

 ## Installing Power BI Connector

 Download the Power BI custom connector release from the following link.
-Replace `${release_version}` with the desired release:
+Replace `${release_version}` with the desired [release](https://github.com/mongodb/mongo-powerbi-connector/tags) (e.g. "0.1.0"):

 ```
 https://translators-connectors-releases.s3.us-east-1.amazonaws.com/mongo-powerbi-connector/MongoDBAtlasODBC-${release_version}.pqx